top of page

 The adjective 'impassive' can be traced back to its Latin origins.
 It is derived from the Latin word 'impassivus,' which combines 'in-' (meaning 'not') and 'passivus' (meaning 'capable of feeling or suffering').
 Therefore, 'impassive' etymologically signifies 'not capable of feeling' or 'lacking the capacity for emotion.'
 This word evolved to describe individuals who display a remarkable and often deliberate lack of emotion or expression, particularly in situations that would typically provoke strong feelings or reactions.
 The etymology of 'impassive' underscores the idea of a person's emotional composure and the deliberate suppression of outward emotions, highlighting their ability to remain calm and unaffected even in the face of emotionally charged circumstances.

-Quiz: Find the meaning of impassive
+Quiz: Find the meaning of the adjective impassive:

 Try Again!